AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 * Verify that both tables are in sync
 * Switch to reads from new table
 * Drop old table
+* A LOT OF WORK!

+#### Avoiding Downtime With Partitions - Less Work

+* One partition per day
+* Mostly used during first day
+* Slightly used for 1-2 days more
+* Need to keep for 45 days

 ### Con: Some queries are slower
 Suppose that we have the following partitioned table: